VFPX/GoToDefinition/README.md

 #### What you can search for

-The intent of GTD is that you can search for any name where you can imagine that a definition could be found programmatically; that is, without reading your mind.
-And there's no penalty (other than a few wasted seconds) if it's unsuccessful.

-With this in mind, here's a summary:
 * Simple names (that look like valid variable names):
-	* File Name, extensions looked for
+	* File name with any of these extensions
 		* PRG
 		* SCX
 		* VCX
 		* FRX
-	* Name of a procedure in a PRG
+	* Name of a procedure or function in a PRG
 	* Alias of a table that is open
 	* Alias of a table that can be opened (possibly augmented by customization)
 	* Name of an existing object
 	* Name of an object defined by any of:
 		* NEWOBJECT
-		* CREATEOJECT
+		* CREATEOBJECT
 		* LOCAL
 	* Name of an object defined in Alias Dictionary
 	* Constants (from #Include and #Define)